wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views_1-0.md

 ## Working with SdsStreamViews

-When working with Stream Views either invoke HTTP directly or use some of the sample code.
+When working with stream views, either invoke HTTP directly or use some of the sample code.
 Both Python and JavaScript samples have SdsStreamView definitions.

 The JSON for a simple mapping between a source type with identifier Sample and a target type with identifier Sample1 would appear as follows.